Kabahok/Kabahok/README.md

 - HTML/CSS
 - SASS/SCSS/LESS
 - `JavaScript`
-- `Angular/React`
+- `Angular`
 - Gulp/Webpack
+- `Java`

-## A litle bit about of my details work
+## a little bit about my training
-`I am a frontend developer, developing the visual part of the pages.
-My main specification in this direction is the implementation of logic, that is, writing scripts for the functionality of a website/web application in JavaScript and the Angular framework`
+`I am engaged in the front-end part of websites
+I am currently studying java and diving into the back-end of web applications`